jorin-vogel/Noob-Python-GTK/README.md

-There is nothing special about this projects.
-The only reason you can find them here is that I want to be able to look back in the future and laugh about the way I were programming back then.
+These projects are just personal memories about the first programs I have written - at least of the ones that I can still find nowadays.

-The code inside here is only useful for you, if  you search for something to laugh about or an example how not to do it.
+Please don't use this code as a reference; unless you search for examples of how not to do things.

-## But anyway, enjoy it!

 ---------------------------------

 Inside this repo you can find two little projects:

-* with Texttransformer you can transform text-string in two funny ways
+* With Texttransformer you can transform strings in two fun ways
-* and Vokabeltrainer provides really basic functionality to learn a language (in this case German -> English)
+* Vokabeltrainer provides really basic functionality to study vocabulary (in this case German -> English)

-I used simple technologies and looking back I think that I made a good choice for a noobie:
+I used simple technologies and looking back I think that I made a good choice for a starter:

 - UI with Glade (GTK)
 - Programming with Python 2.6